GYMNAST

 Icon of person Alice D'Amato

 Alice D'Amato (Italian: [aˈliːtʃe daˈmaːto]; born 7 February 2003) is an Italian artistic gymnast.
 She represented Italy at the 2020 and 2024 Olympic Games.
-Individually she is the 2024 Olympic balance beam champion.
+She is the 2024 Olympic balance beam champion becoming the first Italian woman to win gold at the Olympics in any gymnastics event.
 On the uneven bars she is the 2023 and 2024 European champion, the 2022 European silver medalist, and the 2019 European bronze medalist.
 Read more on Wikipedia

 Memorability Metrics